BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 [Cell Ontology]: http://obofoundry.org/ontology/cl.html

 ### How are data annotated with ontologies?
-Bgee manually curates expression data using ontologies and controlled vocabularies to ensure accurate annotation, allow data propagation, and to support species to species comparisons.
+Bgee manually curates expression data using ontologies and controlled vocabularies to ensure accurate annotation, allow data propagation, and support species to species comparisons.
 The Bgee curators prioritize using the most accurate term to annotate data.
 We also internally keep track of the quality of each annotation to support re-annotation and annotation quality control.
 Generally, when there is no indication provided for annotation, the root of the ontology is used.

 ### Anatomical Entity
-Uberon, the multi-species anatomy ontology is used to annotate anatomical entity.
+Uberon, the multi-species anatomy ontology is used to annotate anatomical entities.
 When the experiment is done using cells it can be appropriate to annotate using the Cell Ontology.
 Additionally, there will be cases where the anatomical entity is a post-composition of an anatomical structure and a cell type.
 There are a few special cases to look out for, which are listed below.
 | Term | Uberon ID | Uberon Name |
 |:--|:--|:--|
 | missing organ, embryo stage | UBERON:0000922 | embryo |